“There’s no such thing as lasting forever, Elliot. Even if you’re immortal. All there is, is tonight.”

 GM: “Ah, I hadn’t known there were two.
 Biblical mythology isn’t as much my specialty.
 That’s a nice way though to explain the apparent redundancy within a Kindred context.”

-“I’m not sure if I believe the Cainite myths though, to be honest.
+“I’m not sure if I believe the Cainite myths, to be honest.
 The scientific evidence all says humans evolved from apes.
 I think vampires might have just always been around, like any other predatory species.”

 Emil: Cainites then.
 That makes sense with the ‘close to Caine’ remark.